Hugh Duffy: Playing career

 From 1891 through 1900, Duffy knocked in 100 runs or more eight times.
 In 1894 Duffy had one of the greatest seasons in baseball history, leading the league with 18 home runs, with 145 RBI and a .440 batting average (see Major League Baseball Triple Crown).
 Duffy's .440 average is the MLB single-season batting average record.
 At one point during the season, Duffy had a 26-game hitting streak.
-During his time with Boston, Hughie and Tommy McCarthy forged a reputation as the celebrated “Heavenly Twins” outfield of the early 1890s.
+During his time with Boston, Duffy and Tommy McCarthy forged a reputation as the celebrated “Heavenly Twins” outfield of the early 1890s.
 Both Heavenly Twins were named to the Hall of Fame.

 He was player-manager for the Milwaukee Brewers in 1901.
 During the 1902 and 1903 seasons, Duffy was player-manager for the Western League's Milwaukee Creams franchise.

 Duffy was a player-manager for the Phillies from 1904 to 1906.
 He finished his career in 1906 with 106 home runs which was, at the time, one of the highest career totals.

 Post-playing career

 Duffy spent three years (1907–1909) as manager of the Providence Grays.
 He made $2,000 in his last season as the Providence manager and The Evening News in Providence wrote that Duffy was paid hundreds of dollars less than any other manager in the Eastern League.
 During Duffy's three seasons, Providence finished in third place, second place and third place, respectively.

 Duffy agreed to manage the Chicago White Sox in 1910.
 He stayed with the team in 1911.
 He moved to the Milwaukee Brewers of the American Association in 1912, but he was fired after a season in which the team struggled.
 He turned down an offer to manage the 1913 St. Paul Saints, saying that he was hoping to work in the east.
+He wound up in Portland, Maine, where he founded and managed a minor league club that became known as the Portland Duffs in his honor.
 He coached the Harvard varsity and freshman baseball squads from 1917 through 1919.
 He also managed the 1920 Toronto Maple Leafs of the International League to a .701 winning percentage—the best in the team's 83-year history, but only good enough for second place in the league.

 In 1921, Duffy was hired as full-time manager of the Red Sox, guiding them for two seasons.
 Duffy then became a scout for the Red Sox in 1924.
 From 1928 to 1930, Duffy was the head baseball coach at Boston College.

 Managerial record

 Later life

+Duffy was elected to the Baseball Hall of Fame in 1945.

 Duffy remained on the Red Sox' scouting staff nearly to the end of his life, retiring in 1953.
 He died in Boston on October 19, 1954.
 He had been suffering from heart problems.
 Duffy's wife Nora died the previous year; they did not have children.

 Posthumously

-In 2019, Duffy was inducted into the Atlanta Braves Hall of Fame, along with Terry Pendleton.
+In 2019, Duffy was inducted into the Ivan Allen Jr. Braves Museum and Hall of Fame, along with Terry Pendleton.